-The Commission will contact charities whose applications have been shortlisted for possible funding and invite them to complete its enhanced due diligence questionnaire.
 The Commission will then review the completed questionnaire before reaching a final decision on whether or not the charity should receive funding for the particular project.

 Any charity considering applying for funding is strongly advised to ensure that it's governance measures, financial controls and safeguarding measures satisfy the minimum standards required by the regulatory authority for the jurisdiction in which it is registered and that it has undertaken similar compliance checks for any overseas partner it will be working with to deliver the proposed development aid project.